lmberman/COSC_OP_SYS/README.md

 This is an academic project for bowie state university

-This application is intended to simulate a simply operating system as follows:
+This application is intended to simulate a simple operating system as follows:

 Ten processes are stored in main memory at an given time.
 These processes will reference scripts written in a scripting langauge (TBD)